-The Norfolk Broads is a magical water wonderland where all boating activities take place and attract lots of visitors served by great waterside Pubs and Resturants.
-People watching is a top pastime but if activity is your thing you can be active on or off the water with many visitor attractions nearby.
+The Norfolk Broads is a magical water wonderland where much boating activities take place which attracts lots of visitors supported by great waterside Pubs and Resturants.
+People watching is a top pastime but if you would rather be on the water then you can hire a boat.

-Steam Railway, waterborne activities, hire a boat go on a guided trip or take the children to Bewilder wood to name a few.
+There are many visitor attractions nearby, steam railway, waterborne activities, go on a guided trip or take the children to Bewilderwood to name a few.

-Norwich only being 8 miles to the centre means that shopping or top city life and attractions are only a short ride away.
+It is only 8 miles to the centre of Norwich which means that shopping or city attractions are only a short ride away.

 The North Norfolk coast is always a good day out for a change and not too far away either.